 Risk: The board can vote for your behalf in moments, without a floor vote or ballot.

-Summary - proxy voting can be misused to:
+Summary - Proxy Voting can be misused to:

-Secure a quorum without participation,
+Secure a membership quorum without participation,

-Control voting outcomes, and
+Control voting outcomes,

-Avoid discussion or opposition during meetings.
+Avoid discussion or opposition during meetings,

 Solutions / Best Practices for Transparent voting